iotaledger/introduction-docs/docs/tutorials/one-click-private-tangle.md

 The Parameters of this "one click" installation are as follows (further details can be found at [here](https://github.com/iotaledger/one-click-tangle/tree/chrysalis/hornet-private-net/config):

+* One Private Key for signing milestones and just one milestone signer (the Coordinator)
 * Coordinator Milestones Period: `60` seconds, check [this line of code](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/config/config-coo.json#L120)
 * Spammer Settings, check [these lines of code](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/config/config-spammer.json#L118).